craabreu/openmm-nonbonded-slicing/docs/contributing.rst

 Documentation improvements
 ==========================

-PME Slicing could always use more documentation, whether as part of the official PME Slicing docs, in docstrings, or even on the web in blog posts, articles, and such.
+Nonbonded Slicing could always use more documentation, whether as part of the official Nonbonded Slicing docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/craabreu/openmm-pme-slicing/issues.
+The best way to send feedback is to file an issue at https://github.com/craabreu/openmm-nonbonded-slicing/issues.

 If you are proposing a feature: